upbound/docs/content/providers/provider-terraform/migrate-provider-tf.md

 The `forProvider` sub-field lets you define the `source` of the Terraform configuration you want to deploy with Crossplane.
-In this example, the `source` is `Inline` meaning you define the HCL in this file with the `module` field.
+In this example, the `source` is `Inline` meaning you define the HashiCorp Configuration Language (HCL) in this file with the`module` field.

 The `module` field refers to the root module of your Terraform configuration.
 For an `Inline` source, you can write the contents of the main module directly